Pressure Induced 18 K Superconductivity and Two Superconducting Phases in CuIr2S4

 In this letter, we systematically explore CuIr$_2$S$_4$ under high pressures up to 224~GPa using comprehensive electrical transport, synchrotron X-ray diffraction and Raman spectroscopy.
 Our results reveal the suppression of the ambient insulating phase and uncover superconductivity hidden beneath.
 Remarkably, we observe two distinct superconducting phases: an initial phase (SC-I) emerging at 3.8~K, steadily increasing to a record-high $T_c$ of 18.2~K at 133~GPa— exceeding the longstanding $T_c$ limit for spinel superconductors and establishing a new benchmark for iridium-based superconductors.
 Additionally, a second, lower-temperature superconducting phase (SC-II) emerges at pressures above approximately 111.8~GPa, revealing unprecedented complexity in the superconducting phase landscape of spinel compounds.
 Our findings mark a significant advancement in understanding superconductivity in geometrically frustrated materials, highlighting the powerful role of extreme pressure for engineering novel electronic states.
 This work not only redefines the performance limits of spinel superconductors but also provides essential insights into exploring and designing future high-temperature superconductors in correlated electron systems.

 To probe pressure-induced electronic transitions, we conducted comprehensive resistance measurements at pressures from 1.8 to 224 GPa using diamond anvil cells with various culet sizes.
-With increasing pressure, the MIT temperature (\textit{T}\textsubscript{M}) shifts upward, completely suppressing metallic conductivity above 4.1 GPa (Fig. 1b and Fig. S1), consistent with prior observations \cite{Oomi1995Effect}.
+With increasing pressure, the MIT temperature (\textit{T}\textsubscript{M}) shifts upward, completely suppressing metallic conductivity above 4.1 GPa (Fig. 1b and Fig. S1~\cite{SM}).
 Between 4.1 and 16.8\,GPa, CuIr$_2$S$_4$ exhibits predominantly insulating behavior, as indicated by a negative temperature coefficient of resistance.

-Remarkably, at approximately 18 GPa, signature of superconductivity emerges (phase SC-I), characterized by a pronounced resistance drop around $T_c \approx$ 3.8\,K (Figs.~\ref{fig:1}b and 1d).
-Here, $T_c$ is defined by the onset of this resistance drop.